-Where there is no valid or acceptable reason for not completing an assessment task, a Non Attempt will be recorded for the task and a Non Completion of Work Warning Letter ('N' warning letter) will be generated.
+Where there is no valid or acceptable reason for not completing an assessment task, a Non Attempt will be recorded for the task and a Warning Letter (N warning letter) will be generated.
 The task/s will still need to be submitted in order for the N Warning Letter to be redeemed.
 All tasks, including late tasks, will be marked and constructive feedback provided to students.